fkotsian/trellino/README.md

 ## Phase V: Card modal view

 * We want to make a modal view to focus on a particular card.
-To do this, we'll create an on click event for our cards.
-When you click on a card, it should make the rest of the window get greyed out, and also show the details of the card.
-Do this by displaying two divs.
-  * The first div is to grey out the rest of the window.
-Just make it have a fixed height and width of 100%, and give it a semitransparent black color.
-  * On top of that div, make a centered div which shows the details of the card.
+Refer to the advice included in part II on making modals.
 * Within the card modal, we want to show to-do items.
   * To-do items can be created and deleted, and each has a checkbox whose state should be saved to the server whenever it is changed.
 * Also, we want assigned users.
   * Cards have an arbitrary number of assigned users.
 Note that you only want to give the option of adding users who haven't already been added.

+## TODO for Buck
+* Check how the Draggable stuff works in a bit more detail.
+Check how it interacts with deleting stuff.